 Whether or not power is owned or borrowed is relative to a competitive context.
 A person’s job may be owned relative to their coworkers, but borrowed relative to their boss.
 Additionally, borrowed vs. owned power is not a binary distinction but a spectrum, though in practice it can often be used in a binary way.
 A source of power is owned to the extent that it can be defended.
-For example, money is in most contexts best thought of as owned power, even though it can be stolen.
+For example, money in most contexts is best thought of as owned power, even though it can be stolen.

-It’s better to have owned power than borrowed power, especially if you have ambitious long-term plans.
+It’s better to have owned power rather than borrowed power, especially if you have ambitious long-term plans.
 As you execute such plans, there will be unexpected developments and new information that require significant adjustments.
-Because these changes cannot be foreseen, power that is less constrained in its use is desirable.
+Because these changes cannot be foreseen, power that is less constrained in use is desirable.
 The degree to which power is unconstrained in its use is a good proxy for the degree to which power is owned.

 Consider General Motors competing against other car companies.
 In this context, GM’s real estate assets are a source of owned power, because their competitors can’t take them away.
-However, this is no longer true if we consider GM in competition with a branch of the US government, e.g. the IRS., though if GM had a large militia willing to defend the property, it might still be a source of owned power.
+However, this is no longer true if we consider GM in competition with a branch of the US government, e.g. the IRS.
+Although if GM had a large militia willing to defend the property, it might still be a source of owned power.
 So we see that when analyzing a player’s sources of borrowed and owned power, you must select a context of competition.